What is COVID-19?

 - You can try these alternatives if you are out of work due to COVID-19 and in need of financial assistance.

 - Employment Insurance (EI) might be an option.
 Services Canada has reduced the wait period and is currently offering EI assistance to individuals affected by the virus.
-Click here to learn more.
+Click here to visit their website and learn more.

 - Have skills you can utilize online?
 While you’re off work or in quarantine, consider freelancing.
 Websites such as UpWork and Freelancer.com have jobs from across the globe from accounting to website development.